 Common Career Paths for Financial Aid Counselor (School/College/University)

-College Financial Aid Counselors who move on to become Financial Aid Directors may enjoy significant pay raises, as Financial Aid Directors get paid an average of $55K per year.
-As College Financial Aid Counselors progress in their field, many go on to become Assistant Directors of Financial Aid.
-In fact, this transition is more common than anything else, and pay for the position is usually $45K per year.
-Another common career choice for College Financial Aid Counselors is to move into a Financial Aid Counselor role.
-Typically, Financial Aid Counselors get paid $34K.
+Many College Financial Aid Counselors move into a Financial Aid Director role, and folks who currently hold that position report a much higher median income of $56K per year.
+As College Financial Aid Counselors progress in their field, many go on to become Financial Aid Counselors.
+In fact, this transition is more common than anything else, and median pay for the role is $34K.
+Another common career choice for College Financial Aid Counselors is to move into an Assistant Director of Financial Aid role — this promotion usually pays $45K.

 Popular Skills for Financial Aid Counselor (School/College/University)

-Just a handful of professional skills are reported by College Financial Aid Counselors who took the survey.
+College Financial Aid Counselors report a narrow range of specific skills.
 Those who have experience with Microsoft Excel, Customer Service, and Microsoft Office can expect to be compensated well for these skills.
-Skills that seem to negatively impact pay include Microsoft Office and Customer Service.
-Customer Service and Microsoft Office are correlating skills — those who know the former usually know the latter.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Office and Customer Service.
+Experience with Customer Service is often linked with knowledge of Microsoft Office.

 Pay by Experience Level for Financial Aid Counselor (School/College/University)